Parameters

 Interfaces

 When thinking about software we often define the interface as the part of the application that is visible to and manipulated by the user.
-I think it is better consider an interface as a common boundary, or overlap, between two systems.
+I think it is better to consider an interface as a common boundary, or overlap, between two systems.
 Interfaces are shaped by the qualities of both systems.

 Two of the most important types of interfaces of software systems are user interfaces (UIs) and application programming interfaces (APIs).

 It is common for a piece of software to have both a UI and an API.
-For example, twitter provides a user interface for making and reading tweets and an API for integrating twitter into existing systems.
+For example, Twitter provides a user interface for making and reading tweets and an API for integrating Twitter into existing systems.

 Exposing Parameters